 Stump-tailed macaques wake up at dawn and forage throughout the morning.
 They stop a few hours before midday, when it is hottest, to groom, play, and rest in the shade.
-In the early evening, they being to forage again until sunset, at which point they nestle into a few sleep trees and sleep until the sun rises and it’s time to begin the pattern again.
+In the early evening, they being to forage again until sunset, at which point the troop nestles into a few sleep-trees and sleeps until the sun rises and it’s time to begin the pattern again.
 Daily ranging distances are between 1.2-1.8 mi (2-3 km).

 Stump-tailed macaque groups are built upon dominance hierarchies—some monkeys are higher ranking than others, and have special privileges that others do not.
 Alpha male status is usually determined in intense fights in which the winner achieves a higher social status than the loser.
 Higher ranking and alpha males have access to more mates and are typically participants in the vast majority of mating within the group.
 Alpha males also have the added responsibility of protecting the group and will climb trees to keep a lookout for their troop.

 Stump-tailed macaques have various means of communication.
 In the large expanse of the dense and leafy rainforest, it’s easy to get lost.
 Therefore, these primates “coo” to each other so that even when another monkey is out of sight, the sound of their coo lets their friends and family know they are nearby.
 They also greet each other by approaching and cooing.
 In other situations, such as when two monkeys are making up after a fight or when one monkey is requesting to mate with another, they approach each other and make a grunting sound.
 Alpha males also make another very important sound: they “roar” to scare away potential predators from their group.